dthwaite/TPA/README.md

 The main features are:

 * Simplicity - one library, add/subtract/multiply/divide
-* Performance - optimised to perform operations very, very fast
+* Performance - optimised to perform operations reasonably fast
 * Limitless - represents and operates on rational numbers of any size and precision
 * Expressive - inputs/outputs numbers using decimal or fractional forms
 * Quality - comprehensively tested and documented

 For a terse list of methods go to the end of this readme.
 The usage section below is more descriptive.

 There are many similar libraries available.
-I wrote this one partly as an exercise.
-But I also wrote it because it achieves all the features listed above as well as, or considerably better (IMHO ;-), than the others.
+I wrote this more as an exercise than anything else.
+Enjoy.

 Installation:
 `npm install`